SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Gamemasters and players can use character options to tweak the starting character Human base into any sort of species concept that they desire.
-The next chapter,“Aliens and Human Offshoots,” provides some generic non-Human write-ups and character packages based on them, in addition to questions to help in making new ones.
+The next chapter,"Aliens and Human Offshoots," provides some generic non-Human write-ups and character packages based on them, in addition to questions to help in making new ones.